Stapleford, Wiltshire: Amenities

 There is a village hall and a pub/restaurant, the Pelican Inn on the A36 at Serrington.
 The Monarch's Way long-distance footpath crosses Chain Hill, east of the village.

 Notable people

 Henry Bennett pioneered rose hybridisation at Manor Farm, Stapleford between 1865 and 1880.

-Harold Ridley (1906–2001), eye surgeon and inventor of the plastic lens to treat cataract, lived in the village later in life.
+Harold Ridley (1906–2001), eye surgeon and inventor of the plastic lens to treat cataracts, lived in the village later in life.

 The artist Leslie Gibson lived and worked at Stapleford from 1950 until his death in 1969.

 Peter Chalke (born 1944), a Conservative politician, retired to live in Stapleford.